blaenk/site/input/drafts/notes/diecast.markdown

 This would necessitate creating a `Chain` for a sequence of compilers.
 The `Chain` would handle behavior with respect to keeping track of the position of the sequence and propagating pauses and errors.

-One consequence of this is that it would be possible to nest `Chain`s, allowing for the pattern of packaging up common sequences of compilers into chains, such as Ring's [`wrap-defaults`{.path}](https://github.com/ring-clojure/ring-defaults#basic-usage).
+One consequence of this is that it would be possible to nest `Chain`s, allowing for the pattern of packaging up common sequences of compilers into chains, such as Ring's [<span class="path">wrap-defaults</span>](https://github.com/ring-clojure/ring-defaults#basic-usage).

 ``` rust
 fn setup() -> Chain {